aaron-smits/playwright-k8s/README.md

 # playwright-k8s

-Demo of how to run playwright tests in a kubernetes cluster
+Demo of how to run playwright tests in a kubernetes cluster.
+Work in progress

 - Autoscaling
 - Batch jobs with Argo Workflows